atharvgupta29/DS-4002-Project3/Data./Data.md

 To access the data, go to this website: https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
 For the dataset, scroll down until you see a zip file that is named "Align&Cropped Images".
 For the attributes we used in the EDA, scroll until you see the txt file that is named "Attributes Annotations".
 Once it directs you to a Google Drive, click on the "Anno" folder and then click on the "list_attr_celeba.txt" file to download.

 ## Data Summary
 The dataset has 202,599 images of celebrities.
 We are adding 25 images of our faces each (75 total).
 The attributes txt file has 202,599 rows (one for each photo) and 41 columns (each column is a different attribute).
+In our EDA we only used 3 different columns: "Young", "Blurry", and "Blond_Hair".

 ## Provenance
 This dataset is accessible from this website, which contains a large dataset on celebrity faces.
 For the dataset, a ZIP file is available for download.
 Within this folder, there are images in JPG format.
 The attributes that we used for EDA is located on the same website in TXT format.